1024bit/make-coffee/README.md

 ## Which version of coffee-script?

-It will automatically pick up the right version of `coffee-script`, as defined in your `package.json`.
-It also prints this information before compiling:
+It will automatically pick up the right version of `coffee-script`, as defined in your package's `devDependencies`.
+It prints this information before compiling:

 ```
 > make coffee-compile